jennxu23/patient_co-pilot/README.md

 # Patient Co-Pilot
+## Setting up the environment
-To set up the conda environment, run `conda env create -f environment.yml`.
+To set up the environment, first create the environment: `conda create --name op_assistant`.
+Then, activate the environment with `conda activate op_assistant`.
+Then, to install the necessary packages, run `pip install requirements.txt`.
+This app requires an OpenAI API key to run.
+To connect the app to your OpenAI Key, run `export OPENAI_KEY = <your_key>` in your terminal.

+## Running the app
 Once you get the environment set up, run `streamlit run home_page.py ` to run the app.
+The app will prompt you to enter a surgery.
+The resources page will populate with information about your surgery, and then you can use the chatbot to learn more about your surgery.

+## Collaborators
+Mishaal Ali M.D, Kate Callon, Jennifer Xu, Edward Yap M.D